nheske/retirement-estimator/README.md

   - dividend investing
     - https://www.mrfreeat33.com/
     - Right now, Vanguard's High Dividend Yield index ETF VYM's trailing 4 quarters' dividends divided by its price = 3.1%.
 Current portfolio is 400 companies.

-International High Dividend ETF VYMI yield is 4.3%. - from a portfolio of 1,000 companies.
+    - International High Dividend ETF VYMI yield is 4.3%. - from a portfolio of 1,000 companies.
+    - tax disadvantage As an example, let's say the s&p 500 gets a 8% return (before inflation) from price growth and has a 2% dividend yield over that time for a 10% total return.
+Let's say you pay a 15% tax on the dividends, so your total return was 2*0.85 + 8 or 9.7%.
+Then let's say another person had a portfolio with a dividend yield of 3% but a growth rate of only 7%.
+Then that person would have a total return of 3*0.85+7 = 9.55%.
+Of course all that assumes you invest in a taxable account.
+If you're in a tax protected account (401k, IRA, etc...) then you still get the tax shield of those accounts

 - Graphs
   - Make graphs like vanguard